damnePers/demo-coverage-setup/README.md

-# This is the initial repo for the readme
+# This is the initial repo for the demo

 ## Area and circumference calculator that supports the following geometric figures
 - Circle